vmarrone/Doc-Intel-2024/DocIntel.md

-3. Identify which fields should be extracted from our Visitor's IDs and map to the target fields in the table that we've identified for this use case:
+3. Identify which fields should be extracted from our Visitor's IDs and map to the target fields in the table that we've selected for this use case:
    - **Field Name:** First Name
    - **Target Table:** visitors (pre-selected)
    - **Type:** Text